 We reached out to the people who matter most - the 7 million people who live in the region.
 Thousands of people participated in stakeholder sessions, public workshops, telephone and internet surveys, and more.
 Befitting the Bay Area, the public outreach process was boisterous and contentious.
 Key stakeholders also included the region's 101 cities and nine counties; our fellow regional agencies, the Bay Conservation and Development Commission and the Bay Area Air Quality Management District; community-based organizations and advocacy groups, and some three dozen regional transportation partners.
+In addition, there were multiple rounds of engagement with the Bay Area's

+Native American tribes, as detailed in the tribal consultation report.
 (See "Plan Bay Area Prompts Robust Dialogue on Transportation and Housing," in Chapter 1.)